AdobeDocs/audience-manager.en/help/using/c-api/c-rest-api-main/aam-api-domain-management.md

  </tbody>
 </table>

-**Sample Response**
+### Response

 A successful response returns `200 OK` and data in an array as shown in the sample below.
 Returns `404 Not found` if the site ID or partner is not found.

 ```
 [